drocheam/optrace/docs/source/usage/geometry.rst

 **Geometry**

-Since ``optrace`` implements sequential raytracing, the surfaces and objects must be in a well-defined and unique sequence.
+Since `optrace` implements sequential raytracing, the surfaces and objects must be in a well-defined and unique sequence.
 This applies to all elements with interactions of light: :python:`Lens, IdealLens, Filter, Aperture, RaySource`.
-The elements :python:`Detector, LineMarker, PointMarker` are excluded from this.
+The elements :python:`Detector, LineMarker, PointMarker, BoxVolume, SphereVolume, CylinderVolume` are excluded from this.
-All RaySource elements must lie before all lenses, filters and apertures.
+All ray source elements must lie before all lenses, filters and apertures.
 And all subsequent lenses, filters, apertures must not collide and be inside the outline.

 **Surrounding Media**

-Earlier we learned that when creating a lens, you can use the :python:`n2` parameter to define the subsequent media.
+In :ref:`usage_lens` we will learn that when creating a lens, you can use the :python:`n2` parameter to define the subsequent medium.
 In the case of multiple lenses, the :python:`n2` of the previous lens is the medium before the next lens.
 In the case of the raytracer, we can define an :python:`n0` which defines the refractive index for all undefined :python:`n2=None` as well as for the region to the first lens.

+The following figure shows a setup with lenses :python:`L0, L2` having a :python:`n2` defined and a custom :python:`n0` parameter in the raytracer class.
+The medium before the first lens as well as the medium behind :python:`L1` are therefore also :python:`n0`.

 .. figure:: ../images/rt_setup_different_ambient_media.svg
    :width: 700